How to Grow Flowers and Plants from Seeds for Profit

 To insert seed into the compost a tool called a dibber is used.
 These can be made of wood or plastic and are easily found on the internet.
 They are used for making a hole in the compost into which the seed is placed.
 A pencil or pen can easily be used for this purpose as well.

 A compost presser can be used to firm up the compost in the trays.
-This is usually a flat piece of wood with a small handle which can easily be made.
-One can easily use a piece of plywood which is slightly smaller than the size of the seed tray for this purpose and glue a small handle onto it.
+This is usually a flat piece of wood with a small handle that can easily be made.
+One can easily use a piece of plywood that is slightly smaller than the size of the seed tray for this purpose and glue a small handle onto it.

-Propagators are electric units which supply heat to the base of seed trays to speed up germination.
-These can be bought in a range of different sizes and prices to fit ones budget.
+Propagators are electric units that supply heat to the base of seed trays to speed up germination.
+These can be bought in a range of different sizes and prices to fit one’s budget.
 They are very useful when germinating certain types of seed, especially tropical types and when one wishes to speed up the germinating process, towards the end of winter, and the beginning of spring.

-The other most important item to include is the compost or growing medium.
+The other most important item to include in the compost or growing medium.

 As you can imagine there are so many different types of soil and compost mixes to choose from when growing plants or sowing seed.
 It is very important though to use the best possible growing medium for your tree seeds.

 If the soil consists of very small particles then there will be insufficient drainage through the seed tray and the seeds will become waterlogged and can rot.
 Another consequence of bad drainage can be the growth of moss and liverwort.

 If though the particle size is too large and drainage is too rapid then the medium can dry out too rapidly which will kill the emerging seedlings or dry out the germinating seeds.
 An excellent way to get the best seed tray soil is to mix it personally.
 For this, you will need just normal garden center compost and fine vermiculite.
 Vermiculite is mica that has been treated so that it has expanded and this enables it to hold water and it also has excellent aeration properties.